oTree-org/otree-core/README.md

-## How to run KU-Læringsspil:
+## How to run KU-Læringsspil

-Use following methodology when git cloning the project:
+### Use following methodology when git cloning the project:

 ```
     pip install -e .